De Tomaso Pantera: In the United States

 The European GTS model had sparked interest in the United States, with several grey market cars being imported and many of the performance parts being offered.
 In the first half of 1974 a US version of the Pantera GTS was introduced, with the first 40 cars only being available in California.
 This model featured GTS badging and matte black sections as well as a special steering wheel and an electric clock, but not the higher compression engine nor the wheels or other performance modifications of its European counterpart.
+Because of the legal acrimony between De Tomaso and Ford, these cars were sold with all De Tomaso badging removed.
+The wheels received "GTS" badges while the badge on the front bumper was replaced with the Ghia logo.

+In 1974, Elvis Presley purchased a De Tomaso from a Cadillac dealership for $2,500.
+Presley fired two shots into the dashboard with a small-caliber revolver, after he couldn't get the car to start, shattering his windshield and deflating the front tire.
+He sold the car in 1976 where it would fall into the hands of Robert Peterson in the late 1990s, where it would be interred indefinitely at the Peterson Automotive Museum.